 - God is good = He’s allowing this to happen = God is bad = He isn’t real

 It was a dark time in my life.
-I couldn’t comprehend God’s goodness if he would allow this suffering to continue on day after day, year after year.
-For a moment I decided it was easier to believe that God wasn’t real over God not caring about me.
+I couldn’t comprehend God’s goodness if he would allow this suffering to continue day after day, year after year.
+For a moment I decided it was easier to believe that God wasn’t real than God not caring about me.
 But if God didn’t care about me, it went deeper into everything else I believed–the truth that Jesus died for me because he loved me.

 James 1:2 is not talking to us about sucking it up and slapping a smile on our faces, but a true inner trust and peace in the Lord that gives you hope even in the darkest times.
 The joy the Bible teaches us about is spiritual–it is not worldly.
 You cannot access this joy through acting tough and brushing things off, it’s a supernatural joy; a peace that only God can provide.